 Each Living Lab in STEP-IN takes place in a unique setting:

 Energy cafés provide an informal space in which households can meet with energy saving experts and receive advice, in a relaxed environment over a drink and some food.
 The energy cafés provide opportunities for local households to ask questions and discuss issues with energy experts, so that the communication is bi-directional and interactive, a process that has been shown to be effective at building trust and enhancing learning outcomes.

 Energy cafés create a sense of common purpose, the feeling of equality between participants and an informal and convivial atmosphere that allows much more effective communication, advice provision and information exchange than is possible through more formal forms of communication.

 Expert Home Energy Advisors

-Energy advisors will visit the homes of consumers in need.
-They will provide detailed and tailored energy advice and training on a range of behaviour changes that will reduce energy waste in the home, for example: the efficient use of the heating system (check of thermostats, maintenance of oil burners, etc.), installation of a range of simple measures (radiator panels, LED light bulbs, draught proofing for doors, windows and letterboxes, etc.), time shifts for use of reduced energy tariffs, potential for savings from switching energy supplier (some suppliers provide reduced energy tariffs in hours selected by the customer), proper natural ventilation practices, etc.
+Energy advisors visit the homes of consumers in need.
+They provide detailed and tailored energy advice and training on a range of behaviour changes that will reduce energy waste in the home, for example: the efficient use of the heating system (check of thermostats, maintenance of oil burners, etc.), installation of a range of simple measures (radiator panels, LED light bulbs, draught proofing for doors, windows and letterboxes, etc.), time shifts for use of reduced energy tariffs, potential for savings from switching energy supplier (some suppliers provide reduced energy tariffs in hours selected by the customer), proper natural ventilation practices, etc.